CiscoSystems/nova-solver-scheduler/README.md

 Installation
 ------------

 In the current stage, we provide a manual way to install the solver-scheduler code to existing nova directory.
-In this section, we will aldo guide you through installing the solver scheduler with the minimum configuration.
+In this section, we will also guide you through installing the solver scheduler with the minimum configuration.
 For instructions of configuring a fully functional solver-scheduler, please check out the next sections.
 Please make sure that you have nova Icehouse already installed on the machine.